 Gross Profit.
 Education Division gross profit increased primarily due to increased sales as previously described.
-Education segment gross margin remained strong at 66.6 percent of sales compared with 67.0 percent in the prior year.
+Education segment gross margin was 63.7 percent of sales compared with 66.6 percent in fiscal 2022 and declined primarily due to increased travel costs and change in the product mix sold during fiscal 2023.
+Approximately 96 percent of coaching and consulting days delivered in fiscal 2023 were live events compared with 82 percent in fiscal 2022.

 SG&A Expenses.
-Education SG&A expenses increased primarily due to increased associate costs from additional commission expense on improved sales, additional sales support headcount, and increased salaries compared with the prior year.
-In addition, travel expenses rose due to increased travel days by associates compared with the pandemic periods and an increase in the costs of traveling.
+Education SG&A expenses increased primarily due to increased associate expenses from investments in new personnel, increased commissions on higher sales, changes to compensation plans, and increased travel costs compared with the prior year.